Federal government pledges to employ only qualified teachers | TODAY.NG

 Minister of Education, Malam Adamu Adamu, has said that a database of qualified unemployed teachers was being gathered nationwide to ensure such people are employed into the teaching profession.

-The News Agency of Nigeria reports that the no fewer than 17,000 would-be-teachers are expected to sit for the Computer Based Teachers PQE nationwide scheduled to hold between October 19 and October 20.
+No fewer than 17,000 would-be-teachers are expected to sit for the Computer Based Teachers PQE nationwide scheduled to hold between Oct.
+19 and Oct.
+20.

-He said: “We have decided at the level of policy, henceforth, after Dec.
-2019 anybody that is not a qualified, registered and licensed teacher would not be accepted in the classroom.
+“We have decided at the level of policy, henceforth, after December 2019 anybody that is not a qualified, registered and licensed teacher would not be accepted in the classroom.

 “It makes no sense for us as a country to have people who are qualified and out of job and we have unqualified people in those jobs.